How to have great sex in a long-term relationship?

-Messages from TV, movies and porn all reinforce that good sex should be expected.
+Messages from TV, movies and porn reinforce that good sex should be “expected,” even after the first excitement of the relationship has moved into a flannel level of comfort.
 And if we are ‘functioning’ properly, it just should happen … naturally, without effort.
 Too many couples who come into my office feel like they are “missing out” on the great sex everyone else seems to be having.

 Do we even know what “great sex” is?
 It could be one thing to one person and something completely different to another.
 (Hopefully these two are not paired up).

 Peggy Kleinplatz et al. (2009), has done important research.
-She looked to what works for people who report having “great sex.”
+She looked to what works for people who report having “great” or “optimal” sex.
 After interviewing 64 people, she found common elements that were found to be associated with “great sex.”
 She then asked 25 sex therapists to weigh in on the subject to further define what makes lovers feel like they are having optimal sexuality.